Sika Anoaʻi: Sporadic appearances (1991–2020)

 He wrestled a couple of matches in 1991 in Austria and Connecticut.

 On August 15, 1997, the Wild Samoans reunited for one night teaming with Disco Inferno, Gene Ligon and the Big Cheese as they defeated Ken Timbs, George Love, Jay Love, Gary Royal and Kane Adams at IWA Night of the Legends in Kannapolis, North Carolina.

 His last match was in 2006.

 On March 31, 2007, the Wild Samoans were inducted into the WWE Hall of Fame by Sika's son Rosey and Afa's son Samu.

 The Wild Samoans appeared at Hell in a Cell on October 25, 2020, to celebrate Roman Reigns' victory.

 Personal life

 Anoaʻi was married to and separated from Patricia Hooker.
 They had five children.
 Their oldest son, Matt (1970–2017), worked in WWE as Rosey and was a tag team champion.
 Younger son Joseph played college football for Georgia Tech from 2003 to 2006 before beginning a professional wrestling career in 2010, winning the WWE Championship on multiple occasions as Roman Reigns.
 Anoa'i held the matai title of Pola’ivao.

 Death

 Sika Anoa'i died in Pensacola, Florida on June 25, 2024, at the age of 79.

 His death was caused by a heart attack.
-Just under two months after his death, his real life brother and tag team partner Afa would also die.
+Just under two months after his death, his real life brother and tag team partner Afa would also pass away.